callumflack/callum-flack-design/pages/the-littoral-line.md

 ---
 layout: newsletter
 title: The Littoral Line
-lede: An irregular email letter on creativity, attention and the web.
+lede: The Littoral Line is an irregular email letter on creativity, design, development systems and complexity through the lens of people and attention.
+Littoral as in the edge of things, like tidal zones.
+Line as in symmetry, like the momentary alignment of connected thoughts.
+Because you got this far, you should definitely sign up.
+newsletter: true
 issues:
   - title: These extensions of our senses…
     number: LL10